yeonseok-seo/kotlin-web-site/pages/docs/tutorials/native/apple-framework.md

 The Kotlin code is turned into very similar looking code in Swift.
 There are some small differences, though.
-In Kotlin any `object` has the only one instance.
+In Kotlin any `object` has only one instance.
 Kotlin `object Object` now has a constructor in Swift, and we use the `Object()` syntax to access the only instance of it.
 The instance is always the same in Swift, so that `Object() === Object()` is true.